This topic describes how to configure an area chart to display query results.

-An area chart is constructed based on a line chart.
-The section between a line and the axis that is filled with a color is an area in an area chart.
-The color highlights the trend.
-Similar to a line chart, an area chart emphasizes the numeric value changes over time, and is used to highlight the overall data trend.
-Both the line chart and the area chart indicate the trend and relationship of numeric values.
-They are not suitable if you want to display specific values.
+An area chart is built based on a line chart.
+The colored section between a line and the axis is an area.
+The color is used to highlight the trend.
+Similar to a line chart, an area chart shows the numeric value changes over a specified time period.
+It is used to highlight the overall data trend.
+Both the line chart and the area chart display the trend and relationship between numeric values instead of specific values.

 - X-axis (horizontal)